udippant/base-drafts/draft-ietf-quic-recovery.md

 # Introduction

-QUIC is a new multiplexed and secure transport atop UDP.
-QUIC builds on decades of transport and security experience, and implements mechanisms that make it attractive as a modern general-purpose transport.
-The QUIC protocol is described in {{QUIC-TRANSPORT}}.
+QWIK is a new multiplexed and secure transport atop UDP.
+QWIK builds on decades of transport and security experience, and implements mechanisms that make it attractive as a modern general-purpose transport.
+The QWIK protocol is described in {{QWIK-TRANSPORT}}.

-QUIC implements the spirit of known TCP loss recovery mechanisms, described in RFCs, various Internet-drafts, and also those prevalent in the Linux TCP implementation.
-This document describes QUIC congestion control and loss recovery, and where applicable, attributes the TCP equivalent in RFCs, Internet-drafts, academic papers, and/or TCP implementations.
+QWIK implements the spirit of known TCP loss recovery mechanisms, described in RFCs, various Internet-drafts, and also those prevalent in the Linux TCP implementation.
+This document describes QWIK congestion control and loss recovery, and where applicable, attributes the TCP equivalent in RFCs, Internet-drafts, academic papers, and/or TCP implementations.